epeli/git-unrealmodule/README.md

 Simplest way to install it is just to copy it to `/usr/local/bin` directory.

-or you can use the prodived installer
+or you can use the provided installer

     git clone https://github.com/epeli/git-unrealmodule
     cd git-unrealmodule